Cal-The-Dev/Perceptron/ReadMe.txt

 In order to run our program, we used Anaconda's Spyder IDE.
-I reccomend using this to test the program.
+I suggest using this to test the program.

 For our first question, the binary implementation of a perceptron, we have assignment1v2-binary.py   on line 58 the classes used for comparison can be modified (1,2 & 3 respectively for our data as input options) Once